codepath/android_guides/Mobile-Screen-Archetypes.md

 This archetype is focused on displaying all relevant information about a single discrete item within the application.
 This usually is a view that is reached when a user is consuming content in a stream that they would like to view in more detail or interact with.
 Typically this view contains additional data not displayed on the stream as well as actions a user can perform such as editing their items, liking or commenting on other user's content.

+Detail views usually require the following components:

+* Sending network request to retrieve additional details or media for the data item
+* Action buttons that allow user to interact with the item
+* Option for user to share the content out to other apps
+* Scrollable text or media content to read about the item

 **Examples:**

 <img src="http://www.android-app-patterns.com/img/screens/52935ea54ecfa.png" height="420" alt="Detail" />&nbsp;